-During this holiday season, there are many reminders of love and the air is filled with the anticipation of new memories.
+During this holiday season, there are many reminders of love, and the air is filled with the anticipation of new memories.
 Everywhere you look there are commercials and shows reminding people to cherish family during this holiday season.
 The joyful songs are played in every store and the sparkly holiday lights are gently wrapped around every tree and every standing structure making the “joy” of the holiday somewhat inescapable.

-For those for which this holiday is difficult, rest in the fact that you can keep your loved one’s memory alive through the laughter in all the happy stories.
+For those for which this holiday is difficult, rest in the fact that you can keep your loved one’s memory alive through laughter and happy stories.
+Share your memories.
+Tell their story.
 Your loved one is all around you.
 Feel their love.
 Do something with the family that would put a smile on their face if they were watching down on you from heaven.
-Collect all the stories from your family members and record them for your future children, grandchildren, and great-children.
+Collect all the stories from your family members and record them for your future children, grandchildren, and great-grandchildren.
 The memories only die if you let them.

 These are my prayers for you.